 If you're looking to save your business money or boost productivity by spending less time on old, manual HR processes; speeding up your recruiting efforts; or empowering your employees to do more on their own, we've outlined the human resources technology that can help you get the job done.

 HR Tech in Different Bundles: HRIS, HRMS, or HCM?

 Whether it's referred to as simply HR software or as part of a more complex bundle, human resources tech has evolved over the years in both its functionality and importance to HR professionals.
 Different forms of HR tech have been bundled as human resources information systems (HRIS), human resources management systems (HRMS), or the more recent human capital management (HCM).
 There are some nuanced differences between the three, though they all encompass several core features.
-HCM typically goes beyond the capabilities of an HRIS and revolves around a unique HR philosophy of its own, while an HRMS is often the most comprehensive in terms of features.
+HCM typically goes beyond the capabilities of an HRIS and revolves around a unique HR philosophy of its own, while HRMS features are often the most comprehensive.

 No matter what it's called, the purpose of HR tech remains the same: to do more and do better with the help of ever-improving technology.

 All HR technology aims to automate or streamline the various core HR functions that are vital to keeping employees happy, healthy, and productive.
 And in a post-pandemic world, an HR Executive report noted that "89% of the C-suite and 83% of HR leaders say HR technology enabled them to be more flexible and responsive to changing needs while helping their businesses become more resilient."

 HR tech helps you find the talent that will take your business to the next level, accurately and consistently assess each candidate's qualifications, manage the recruitment process efficiently, and properly onboard new hires more quickly.